seqyu/online-grayjack/readme.md

 # Online Grayjack
-An online game of Grayjack (a variant of Blackjack/Twenty-One) made with Flask.
+An online game of Grayjack (a variant of Blackjack / Twenty-One) made with Flask.

 ## Setting up an Online Grayjack server
 > [!NOTE]